KQM-git/TCL/characters/electro/beidou.md

 {% tab title="Passive" %}
 ### **Conqueror of Tides**

-Decreases swimming Stamina consumption for your own party members by 20%
+Decreases swimming Stamina consumption for your own party members by 20%.

-* Not stackable with Passive Talents that provide the exact same effects.
+Not stackable with Passive Talents that provide the exact same effects.
 {% endtab %}

 {% tab title="Ascension 1" %}
 ### **Retribution**

 Counterattacking with **Tidecaller** at the precise moment when the character is hit grants the maximum DMG Bonus.
 {% endtab %}

 {% tab title="Ascension 4" %}
 ### **Lightning Storm**

-Gain the following effects for 10s after unleashing Tidecaller with its maximum DMG Bonus:
+Gain the following effects for 10s after unleashing **Tidecaller** with its maximum DMG Bonus:
 * DMG dealt by Normal and Charged Attacks is increased by 15%.
 ATK SPD of Normal and Charged Attacks is increased by 15%.
 * Greatly reduced delay before unleashing Charged Attacks.
 {% endtab %}
 {% endtabs %}